 “I’m thinking guitars might catch on…”

 I’ve released two solo albums, played on a number of other artist’s albums, play guitar in Soul Messengers and continue to play live shows across Sydney.
 I’ve played all over the world in Europe, Asia and at heaps of Aussie venues.
-I work as a session guitarist, teach guitar lessons at my Leichhardt studio and offer free advice and music industry contacts to music artists via The Record Factory.
+I work as a session guitarist, run a YouTube guitar channel, teach guitar lessons at my Leichhardt studio and offer free advice and music industry contacts to music artists via The Record Factory.
 When that’s all done I write two blogs; SimonLovesGuitars and The Record Factory.

 I started playing guitar at seven.
 My folks would drive me every week to my half hour classical guitar lesson at Rouge Bouillon School.
 In spite of having to learn endless Eastern European folk tunes, I kept at it and was playing locally in semi-professional bands at 13.